 Over the last few months I’ve seen first-hand the power of a community working behind the scenes.
 Working through our sister brand SMOKE, a crew of producers and artists we pieced together tackled the creation of 109 songs over 10 weeks for the seventh season of Dancing with the Stars New Zealand.

 For a bunch of producers who pride themselves on a certain degree of perfectionism, often known to spend days on a single drum sound, the brief was at once ambitious and thrilling.
-With the costs of licensing the original tracks for the show prohibitive, our job was to re record 90-second covers of chart-topping songs for the show’s contestants to perform to, often tweaking them slightly to make them suitable for a certain dance style.
+With the costs of licensing the original tracks for the show prohibitive, our job was to record 90-second covers of chart-topping songs for the show’s contestants to perform to.
 Ever wondered how Swedish House Mafia’s ‘Don’t You Worry Child’ could fit a Pasodoble?
 Wonder no more.

 The turnaround from brief to broadcast for these songs was just over a week.
-For many of our producers, this meant replicating iconic songs like Queen’s ‘Don’t Stop Me Now’, or Michael Jackson’s ‘Black or White’ in a matter of days, an undertaking which included finding a vocalist who could emulate Jackson or a guitarist who could channel Brian May.
-Each week each producer would tackle up to three songs, embarking on a whirlwind journey of learning the specific techniques used for the song, getting the sonic template correct, and being able to record it in a manner which honoured the original track.
+For many of our producers, this meant covering iconic songs like Queen’s ‘Don’t Stop Me Now’, or Michael Jackson’s ‘Black or White’ in a matter of days.
+Each week each producer would tackle up to three songs, embarking on a whirlwind journey of covering a classic.
 The original song itself may have taken weeks if not months to perfect; our guys had just days.

 As you can imagine, this was a project that saw our producers and the musicians they worked with having to enter an entirely different headspace, learning to work faster, more intuitively, and more collaboratively than ever before.
 Out of sheer necessity, the often isolated environments of our project studios had their doors blown open, as producers and musicians worked together to tackle last-minute problems, offer each other feedback, and collaborate for an optimum result.